 Much of the original collections were lost in a large hurricane where I lived near half my life on the Hawaiian island of Kauai,9-11 1992.

 The egg collection of over 100 species of birds however,was spared completely in a building that was totally destroyed.Not a single egg moved in it’s glass case,nor the glass itself.A very real hurricane phenomenon.
-The current insect collection seen here now is a result of specimens salvaged from the storm and many other specimens preserved in freezers at the time and 15 plus more years of collecting and work for display.

 Though I know where and when I captured and collected each specimen,the challenge now is to classify and label each individual specimen taxonomically and scientifically as I had done with the original collection pre hurricane.